GreatJingTJ/matroska-specification/chapters.md

 ### ChapterFlagEnabled

-If the `ChapterFlagEnabled Flag` is set to true a `Matroska Player` MUST use this `Chapter`.
+If the `ChapterFlagEnabled` flag is set to true a `Matroska Player` MUST use this `Chapter`.
-For `Simple Chapters` with `ChapterFlagHidden Flag` set to false the `Chapter` is visible as chapter mark in the timeline.
+For `Simple Chapters` with `ChapterFlagHidden` flag set to false the `Chapter` is visible as chapter mark in the timeline.
-For `Ordered Chapters` a `Matroska Player` MUST use the duration of this `Chapter` even if the `ChapterFlagHidden Flag` is set to true.
+For `Ordered Chapters` a `Matroska Player` MUST use the duration of this `Chapter` even if the `ChapterFlagHidden` flag is set to true.

-If the `ChapterFlagEnabled Flag` is set to false a `Matroska Player` MUST ignore this `Chapter` and all his `Nested Chapters`.
+If the `ChapterFlagEnabled` flag is set to false a `Matroska Player` MUST ignore this `Chapter` and all his `Nested Chapters`.
-For `Simple Chapters` is no chapter mark in the timeline available even if the `ChapterFlagHidden Flag` is set to false.
+For `Simple Chapters` is no chapter mark in the timeline available even if the `ChapterFlagHidden` flag is set to false.
 For `Ordered Chapters` a `Matroska Player` MUST not use the duration(and other information) of this `Chapter`.

 Chapter + Nested Chapter | ChapterFlagEnabled | used